nytimes/kyt/packages/eslint-config-kyt/README.md

 **[11.2 _Don't use generators for now._](https://github.com/airbnb/javascript#generators--nope)** - This eslint rule has been overridden.
 It is ok to use generators in node.js but it is advised not to use them on the client-side.

+**[19.2 Additional trailing comma: Yup. eslint: comma-dangle](https://github.com/airbnb/javascript#commas--dangling)** - This eslint rule is overridden for functions to work with older versions of node.

 ## React Overrides

 **[Ordering](https://github.com/airbnb/javascript/tree/master/react#ordering)** - Nah.